Contents

 Net labeling conventions

-The objective of a schematic is to make your circuitry easier to understand for designers.
-Unnecessary net connections should be minimized.
+The objective of a circuit diagram is to make your layout easier to understand for you as a designer.
+Unnecessary connections should be minimized.
 This is commonly observed when drawing the symbol of an integrated circuit (IC) on a schematic.

 Net labeling guidelines